mui/material-ui/docs/pages/blog/2023-mui-values.md

 **C** — Chase better.
 "We're driven by an unending desire to improve." 🌱

-**T** — Trust & deliver together.
+**T** — Trust and deliver together.
 "We cultivate unity as the core of achievement." 🚀

 To delve deeper into the meaning of each value and what it looks like in practice, you can also check out our handbook: <a href="https://www.notion.so/mui-org/Values-behaviors-d3a1e1c60e2a4c0782f770cceada54bd?pvs=4">Values & Behaviors.</a>